daniellorieri/daniellorieri/README.md

 :house_with_garden: I’m from Brazil.

-⚙️ Tenho conhecimento básico: Python Pandas Jupyter VS Code
+⚙️ Tenho conhecimento básico: Python, Pandas, Jupyter, VS Code

+🌱 Estou aprendendo: SQL, PowerBI, Scikit Learn, Estatística

 :outbox_tray: 2021 Goals: create a new project and find a new job.